10 strange and unusual things you might not know about Sunnyside in Toronto

 1. There used to be a massive dock in front of the Sunnyside Bathing Pavilion.
 This was the most popular place to swim in Toronto before the proliferation of air conditioning and the rise of residential pools.

-2. Long before there was a pedestrian bridge connecting King, Queen, and Roncesvalles to Sunnyside, there was full-size street that allowed cars to access the area.
+2. Long before there was a pedestrian bridge connecting King, Queen, and Roncesvalles to Sunnyside, there was a full-size street that allowed cars to access the area.

 3. As late as 1971, there was an inter-city train station at Sunnyside.
 Originally a part of the Grand Trunk Railway, it was eventually demolished in 1973.
 Beaty Boulevard Parkette can be found in the space formerly occupied by the station.

-4. The building that houses Easy Restaurant was once a gorgeous hotel.
+4. The building that houses Easy Breakfast was once a gorgeous hotel.
 Opened in 1884 as the Park Hotel, it's most lasting moniker was the Ocean House Hotel, which stayed in operation until the mid 1950s.

 5. When the Sunnyside Bathing Pavilion opened in 1922 you could rent bathing suits and towels.
 This, I should note, was well before the invention of the washing machine.